Pole-skipping in the de Sitter horizon structure: Introduction

+In this paper, we further explore the higher-order pole-skipping structure of the bosonic field, and newly investigate the pole-skipping structure of the fermionic field in high-dimensional dS spacetime.
+The locations of the pole-skipping points in the higher-dimensional dS spacetime are located in the space $(\omega, k)$, rather than in space $(\omega, m)$ as in the two-dimensional dS spacetime case.
+In two-dimensional dS spacetime, the mass $m$ of the pole-skipping point is the complex conjugate of the mass of the corresponding special point in two-dimensional AdS~\cite{Yuan3,Yuan4}.
+Interestingly, a similar phenomenon occurs in higher-dimensional spacetimes.
+If we consider the incoming wave condition in dS spacetime, the frequency of the pole-skipping point is the same as the corresponding result in AdS spacetime, while the opposite curvature leads to the opposite momentum $k$ value on the imaginary axis in terms of the operator dimension $\Delta$.

-We calculate the pole-skipping points for the Dirac field in de Sitter spacetime in Sec.~\ref{sec:2}.
-We obtain the pole-skipping points for the Rarita-Schwinger field in de Sitter spacetime Sec.~\ref{sec:3}.
-We summarize and discuss in Sec.~\ref{sec:Conclusion}.
+We calculate the higher-order pole-skipping points for the bosonic fields in de Sitter spacetime in Sec.~\ref{sec:B}.
+Then we study the pole-skipping points for the fermionic fields in de Sitter spacetime in Sec.~\ref{sec:F}.
+Finally, we summarize and discuss in Sec.~\ref{sec:Conclusion}.